Link-Games/Scrapyard-2025/README.md

 Press "Compile Image + Source To Binary" and choose a .raw file to include with it<br>
 Optional: Press "Run MemeOS In QEMU" to run MemeOS in an emulator
 ## Run On Real Hardware
-Take MemeOS.img and burn it to a USB or DVD using [Rufus](https://rufus.ie/en/)
+Take MemeOS.img and burn it to a USB using [Rufus](https://rufus.ie/en/)